Parliamentary.ai

 Regional Rates

-The bill sets the regional rate at 34.01 pence in the pound for rateable net annual values and 0.4574 pence in the pound for rateable capital values of hereditaments.
-This rate can be varied by order of the Department, but only after all ministerial offices are filled following the bill's passage.
+The bill sets the regional rate for the year ending 31 March 2020 at 34.01 pence in the pound for rateable net annual values and 0.4574 pence in the pound for rateable capital values.
+The Department can vary these rates after all Ministerial offices are filled following the bill's passing.

 Renewable Heat Incentive (RHI) Scheme Amendments

 The bill amends the RHI scheme regulations.
-Specifically, it modifies tariffs for periodic support payments for small and medium biomass installations.
-A new schedule (Schedule 5) sets out these tariffs, with future adjustments based on the Consumer Prices Index.
-The bill also introduces voluntary buy-out arrangements, allowing participants to receive a payment in exchange for ending their participation in the scheme.
-These buy-out arrangements are only available during periods when the Northern Ireland Executive is not functioning.
-The Department is required to report annually on the operation of these buy-out arrangements.
+It introduces new tariffs for small and medium biomass installations (Schedule 5), with tariffs adjusted annually based on the Consumer Price Index.
+It also establishes voluntary buy-out arrangements allowing participants to receive a payment in exchange for ending their participation in the scheme.
+These buy-outs can only be offered while there is no functioning Northern Ireland Executive.
+The Department must report annually on the operation of these buy-out arrangements.

 Government Spending